 Recommended by: Samantha, The Wandering Wanderluster

-Birmingham is England’s second-biggest city and one of the best places to visit in the Midlands if you’re looking for a fun and cultured day out for all the family.
+Birmingham is England’s second-biggest city and a great place to stop off if you’re looking for a fun and cultured day out.
 The city wins no prizes for its looks, but there’s much to see, do and explore.

 For those interested in Birmingham’s industrial history, a boat ride along the city’s huge canal system or a stroll through the historic Jewellery quarter is an insightful reminder of the city’s Victorian past.